unicode-org/icu4x/docs/research/data_phases.md

 Exceptions to the above rules of thumb could include:

-- If the amount of data is small, the pivot could be moved into the data struct.
+- If the amount of data is small, it could be moved into the data struct even if the information is known at compile time or construction time.
 For example, different widths of currency symbols are often the same, so they could be combined into a single resource key, rather than having different resource keys for each width.

 ### Example: Duration Formatting